 We loved all the energy-boosting properties the Nativas brand has.
 You might even be able to switch out coffee in the morning just by adding this to your breakfast or morning smoothie.
-It blends easily and has the typical hemp seed taste.
+It blends easily and has the typical taste.

-The Just Hemp Foods brand had a subtle taste that was easily masked in any dish that we added them to.
+Brand has a subtle taste that was easily masked in any dish that we added them to.
 Contains a significant amount of protein.
 An efficient way to pack in the health benefits without compromising taste.

 There were a few hulls left in the bag.